antero111/plugin-presets/README.md

 Click the green + sign to create a new _plugin preset_ from your current plugin configurations.
 Name your new preset and your current plugin settings are saved to that preset.

 _Plugin presets_ are "copies" of your current plugin configurations from the moment of creating or modifying a preset.
-Creating a new preset means that Plugin Presets saves a copy of your current plugin configurations.
-So to make new presets, simply modify your RuneLite plugin configurations as usual and create a new preset.
+Creating a new preset means that Plugin Presets saves a copy of your current plugin configurations to be used later.
+To make new presets, simply modify your RuneLite plugin configurations as usual and create a new preset.

 ![Plugin create demo](readme_visuals/create_preset_demo.gif)

-To load a preset, simply click the "load preset" button to enable configurations from that preset. **If you have "unsaved" configurations when loading to a different preset, those configurations are lost**.
+To load a preset, simply click the "load preset" button to enable configurations from that preset. **If you have "unsaved" configurations when loading to a different preset, those configurations are lost.**.
+Plugin Presets will notify you with an orange pen icon if you have unsaved plugin configurations.

 Modifying presets happen by updating (overwriting) its configurations by pressing the pen icon.